dart-lang/language/accepted/future-releases/small-features-21Q1/implementation-plan.md

 While this feature is under development, individual tools may have incomplete or changing implementations behind the flag.
-When all tools have completely implemented the feature, the the feature will be enabled by default, and the flag removed in a stable release.
+When all tools have completely implemented the feature, the feature will be enabled by default, and the flag removed in a stable release.

 ### "triple-shift" Experimental flag